dennissergeev/dennissergeev.github.io/_blog/2015-09-08-csv-to-xarray.md

 ---
-title: "Exercise in converting a CSV file to NetCDF using xarray"
+title: "Exercise in converting a CSV file to netCDF using xarray"
 date: 2015-09-08
 permalink: /blog/2015/09/08/csv-to-xarray
 tags: